How can you search for a lawyer online?

 Some online lawyers have really impressive resumes.
 You consider Lawyer A but realize that Lawyer B is also pretty good.
 Not sure how to decide?
 You should definitely read on because we prepared a non-exhaustive checklist of the things you should take note of when selecting a lawyer online.

-Just before we go into the list, it is worth highlighting that although you can make a choice of lawyer based on their online profile, it is advisable that you:
+Just before we go into the list, it is worth highlighting that although you can make a choice of a lawyer based on their online profile, it is advisable that you do a few more things to make a more informed decision.
+You might also want to:

 - Write-in and request for a quotation for fees.